 Dual credit is approved by each high school and subject to change.
 Students are advised to talk with their high school counselor before enrolling in a WNC course for dual credit.

-Steps to Enroll in a Fast Track Class
+Steps to Enroll in for High School Students

 - If a new student to WNC, Apply for admission